featurevisor/featurevisor/docs/cli.md

 ## Testing

-Test your features and segments against built datafiles:
+Test your features and segments:

 ```
 $ featurevisor test